 Just as every person is different, every support group is different with variations in meeting format, group dynamics, and topics discussed.
 We also have a number of specialty groups for carepartners, newly diagnosed, and young onset.
 Some groups focus on open sharing meetings, while some groups invite educational speakers, and many do a combination of both.
 It's also ok to "sample" or be a regular member of more than one group!

-If you live in a community that does not have a local support group listed, please call Tony to discuss ways to get one started!
+If you live in a community that does not have a local support group listed, please call Jess to discuss ways to get one started!
 800-426-6806